42nd Annual Meeting:

 The San Francisco Bay area has a diversity of habitats

-including estuarine, the bay, coastal, and open ocean.
+including estuarine, coastal, and open ocean.

-Five fantastic field trips have been organized for meeting
+Four fantastic field trips have been organized for meeting

-participants, starting on 15 February (before the meeting)
+participants, starting on 17 February (before the

 All trips will depart from the San Jose Airport Garden